To Kim Bruffy, shooting a shotgun has a lot in common with her typical day at the office.

 Watch Kim Bruffy shoot her shotgun during target practice with Elizabeth Lanier-Fennell:

 This is the latest entry in our Downtime series, which focuses on business people’s pursuits outside the office.
-If you, a coworker or someone you know around town has an exciting or unique way of passing time off the clock, drop us a line [email protected] For previous stories from our ongoing Downtime series, click here.
+If you, a coworker or someone you know around town has an exciting or unique way of passing time off the clock, drop us a line at [email protected] For previous stories from our ongoing Downtime series, click here.